 The procedure uses x-rays and the amount of radiation used is small, however if you think you may be pregnant please inform the department before attending the appointment.

-- You will arrive at Gate 18 -whereby a member of the Imaging team will take you through to the fluoroscopy waiting room.
+- You will arrive at Gate 18 where a member of the Imaging team will take you through to the fluoroscopy waiting room.

 - Following confirmation of your details, you will be asked to drink two cups of diluted barium to allow us to visualise the position of your small bowel.